Review for Requiem for the Innocents:

 The question is: They’re praying, but how should God answer?
 And whose prayer?

-Innocents Pray carries a varied cast of characters, but each is important, and each has their own spot to play in this novel from:
+Requiem for the Innocents carries a varied cast of characters, but each is important, and each has their own spot to play in this novel from:

 Brother Able the hospice chaplain, who has his own troubled past

 Dr. Rich Bernard, a researcher, and a caring, yet determined person

 Victor and Libby Davis: one sympathetic and sacrificial to Dr. Rich Bernard’s mission and the other so in love and hurt.

 Jordan, troubled, hurt, and only a snap away from serious trouble

 Lickel does a powerful job of creating the subtle tension throughout the story, increasing it chapter by chapter until all the events, all the emotions collide--not in some tornado-like storm, but in an even deeper, emotional collision that is shocking and extremely mind-blowing in its depth.

 Choices have consequences, and each of these characters will either learn from those choices or suffer the consequences.

 One of those books that doesn’t leave you easily and keeps you thinking long after you’ve read it.
 Highly recommended.